-Evidence has been provided that the characteristics and net performance of the investment strategies are regularly reviewed by the Market Risk Committee to ensure that they are aligned with the interests of policyholders.
+Evidence has been provided that the characteristics and net performance of the investment strategies are regularly reviewed by the Financial Services Management Committee to ensure that they are aligned with the interests of policyholders.

-We welcome the planned enhancements to the in house investment capability and look forward to reporting on these in next year's report.
+We welcome the enhancements to the in house investment capability and look forward to reporting in future on how these developments are expected to improve customer outcomes.